metacpan/metacpan-cpan-extracted/distros/C/Class-Tiny-ConstrainedAccessor/README.md

 # OPTIONS

 To specify options, pass an **arrayref** as the first argument on the \`use\` line.
-This is to leave room for someday carrying attributes and constraints in a hashref.
+This is because a hashref carries attributes and constraints.
 For example:

     use Class::Tiny::ConstrainedAccessor [ OPTION=>value ],
         name => constraint ...;